 The least expensive cabin option, interior cabins are perfect for folks who want to save some cash while setting sail.
 It’s also ideal if you are the sort of passenger who likely won’t spend a ton of time in your room.
 Interior cabins are exactly as they are named.
 Located on the inner part of the ship, they don’t have any windows or access to the outside.
 In short, it’s a place to keep your things, take a shower, and sleep, but not much else.
 If you’re interested in learning more about interior cabins, see our article here.

 A step above interior cabins are oceanview rooms.
 These staterooms on Carnival offer one advantage over interior cabins — they have a window that lets in natural light and lets you see out.
 They typically cost a little more, but it’s worth it for those who want to at least have a window in their room.

 Think of your cabin, and you likely picture a balcony room.
-While usually not that much different in size than an oceanview or interior cabin, the addition of the balcony makes the room feel much larger.
+While the inside part of the cabin is usually not that much different in size than an oceanview cabin, the addition of the balcony makes the room feel much larger as there is an extra space for you to enjoy.
 In addition to a great place to relax, the balcony offers essentially another room in the cabin so that you don’t feel like you are cramped inside of four walls.